scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

-We have obtained projected rotational velocities (:math:`v\sin i`) for 266 stars of our sample (after rejecting spectroscopic binaries/multiple systems) using measurements of full width at half measure of He I lines and interpolation in a synthetic grid from [Dafl07]_.
+We have obtained projected rotational velocities (:math:`v\sin i`) for 266 stars of our sample (after rejecting spectroscopic binaries/multiple systems) using measurements of full width at half maximum of He I lines and interpolation in a synthetic grid from [Dafl07]_.
 We did not use Python to obtain :math:`v\sin i`, so, for more information, we suggest the reader to look in the original paper.
-However, to analyze the stars :math:`v\sin i` we used Python, specially the matplotlib package for visualization analysis and the `Scipy.stats <http://docs.scipy.org/doc/scipy/reference/stats.html>`__ package for statistics analysis.
+However, to analyze the stars :math:`v\sin i` we used Python, especially the matplotlib package for visualization analysis and the `Scipy.stats <http://docs.scipy.org/doc/scipy/reference/stats.html>`__ package for statistics analysis.